ddragosd-demo-org/openwhisk-alexa-demo/README.md

 In this exercise we will configure Alexa to let the user select a report suite using the Analytics API.

 ### Step 1
 Using the browser open exercises/exercise-2/alexa-skill.js in your github fork and click the pencil icon to edit it.
+If you are using the CLI open this file in a text editor.

 ### Step 2
 Replace the LaunchRequest function inside of newSessionHandlers with the implementation below.
 This code will make a call to the Analytics API to get all available report suites and list them back to the user.